clojang/gradldromus/README.md

 ## Inspiration

-GradlDromus was created because Gradle's default test output is... challenging to read.
+GradlDromus was created because Gradle's default test output is ... challenging to read.
 We wanted something clean, beautiful, and informative - test output you'd actually *want* to look at.

-The name combines "Gradle" with "dromus" (from Greek, meaning "running" or "course") - because your tests should run beautifully.
+The name combines "Gradle" with "dromus" (from Greek, meaning "running" or "course").

 ---